4 Steps for Creating a Local Wildlife Habitat

 1. Research the needs of local wildlife

 Learn which trees, plants, and flowers are native to your area.
 Find out what types of nests native birds prefer or which blossom color butterflies are most attracted to.
-If you have questions or need additional advice, you can always contact your local wildlife shelter.
+If you have questions or need additional advice, you can always contact your local wildlife shelter(goes to new website)(opens in a new tab).

 2. Narrow your focus